 In my first year investing, I lost 80% of my value.

 Why didn’t you do a short sale and sell?
 I probably should have.
 I wasn’t hurting for money.
-All public programs related to TARP were targeted at people in need (which is great) but it meant that my only outset was a normal short sale and negotiating that with my lender.
+All public programs related to TARP were targeted at people in need (which is great) but it meant that my only choice was a normal short sale and negotiating that with my lender.
 We’d only owned the home for a year at this time and we were still just unpacking.

 After a rough 2008, I started to look into doing things myself.
 I’d been following the common advice up to this point: “buy a house!”, “invest in stocks!” but something was obviously wrong (even though it turns out it was mostly bad luck).